Urbino Cathedral: Interior

 Valadier's Neoclassical interior is on a Latin cross groundplan and has a central nave between two side aisles, under a barrel vaulted roof.
 The crossing of the transept supports an impressive coffered cupola.

-As to works of art, the cathedral contains two canvases by Federigo Barocci, a Saint Sebastian in the north aisle, and a Last Supper in the Chapel of the Holy Sacrament.
+As to works of art, the cathedral contains two canvases by Federico Barocci, a Saint Sebastian in the north aisle, and a Last Supper in the Chapel of the Holy Sacrament.
 There is also an Assumption of the Virgin (circa 1707) by Carlo Maratta, and a Nativity (1708) by Carlo Cignani.
 On the pendentives of the cupola are depicted the Four Evangelists (18th century), possibly by Domenico Corvi and Giuseppe Cades.
 The main altarpiece, by Christopher Unterberger, represents the Madonna between the city's patron saints.

 Tomb of Polydore Vergil

-The humanist scholar and historian Polydore Vergil died in Urbino in 1555, and was buried in the Cathedral, in the chapel of St Andrew which he himself had endowed.
+The humanist scholar and historian Polydore Vergil died in Urbino in 1555, and was buried in the cathedral, in the chapel of St Andrew which he himself had endowed.
 It was agreed in 1613 that a memorial stone should be set over his tomb.
 This was eventually put in place in 1631, with an inscription stating that his fame would "live for ever in the world".
 However, it is believed to have been lost in the 1789 earthquake.